Yala National Park, Sri Lanka: The Complete Guide

 Landscape and Ecosystems

-Yala is not just forest.
+Yala is not just forests.

 It blends: